Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Coast Guard Festival

 Grand Haven’s Coast Guard Festival is a classic summer tradition and one of the top Michigan summer festivals.
-It’s the busiest time of the year in Grand Haven, so come ready for full days of events, live music, parades, and fireworks.
+It’s the busiest time of year here, so come ready for full days of events, live music, parades, and fireworks.

 Rosy Mound Natural Area

-The walk to the beach at Rosy Mound is strenuous (lots of stairs and boardwalk), but it is completely worth it if you’re up for the trek.
-You’ll follow boardwalks through forested dunes to a wide, sprawling Lake Michigan beach.
-Rosy Mound is known for its stunning views, interpretive nature signs, and a covered picnic shelter.
-It’s one of those places that makes you realize why people love this coastline so much.
+The walk to the beach at Rosy Mound is strenuous (lots of stairs and boardwalk), but worth it if you’re up for the trek.
+You’ll follow boardwalks through forested dunes to a wide, sprawling Lake Michigan beach, with stunning views, interpretive nature signs, and a covered picnic shelter.

 Muskegon

-The sprawling Pere Marquette Park beach, with its playground, volleyball courts, and restaurant, might be one of the best-kept secrets on the entire coastline—but let’s keep that between us.
-Muskegon has long been more of an industrial city than a beach town, but that has changed dramatically in recent years.
-You’ll find a vibrant beach-town vibe here in summer, with a growing downtown, craft breweries, and Lake Michigan sunsets that rival anywhere on the coast.
+The sprawling Pere Marquette Park beach — with its playground, volleyball courts, and restaurant — might be one of the best-kept secrets on the entire coastline.
+Muskegon was long more of an industrial city than a beach town, but that has changed dramatically.
+You’ll find a vibrant beach-town vibe in summer, a growing downtown, craft breweries, and Lake Michigan sunsets that rival anywhere on the coast.

 📍 Muskegon Quick Facts